Stacey sitting in a library.

 Stacey Lindsay is a globally recognized broadcast and print journalist, writer, and interviewer.
-A workplace equity advocate, she has extensively covered women’s issues, gender equity, career, pro-aging, civics, health, culture, and social impact.
+She extensively covers women’s issues, gender equity, work life, civics, health, and culture.

 In her nearly two-decade-long career, Stacey has created work for television, print, and digital media that speaks to the zeitgeist.

-She is working on her first book (The Open Field/Penguin Random House).
+She is working on her first book, which will be published by The Open Field/Penguin Life in 2026.

 The Longer Story…

-Stacey has ghostwritten two books, one published and one soon-to-be published by major publishing houses, and she is at work on her first book.
-She has also been and continues to be the host of various podcasts and is an occasional beauty and design writer.
-Previously, she was a longtime editor at goop, where she was instrumental in building new editorial franchises, including Game Changers and The Good Samaritan, that focused on people pushing forward humanity.
+Stacey has ghostwritten two books published by major publishing houses, and is at work on her first book (Open Field/Penguin Life) that explores women, societal expectations, and our forties.
+She has been the host of various podcasts and is an occasional beauty and design writer.
+She was a longtime editor at goop, where she was instrumental in building new editorial franchises that focused on people pushing forward humanity.
 Before goop, Stacey served as an evening TV news anchor and reporter in the Four State region.
 Breaking various stories about humanity, she dived deep into the topics of the veteran healthcare crisis, the disappearance of small-town America, the plight of local factory workers, the rising cost of food, and more.
 Her Sunday newscast received some of the highest ratings in the region.

 Prior to the news, she worked with the late and legendary James Caan as his associate producer and right hand.
 For years they traveled the globe for his film and producing projects.
 To this day, Jimmy is her greatest mentor.
 She began her career in New York City working for Magnolia Pictures.